JaredHalpern/Rolld/README.md

 * Ensure local ENV variables are set - either in `.bashrc` or temporarily.
 Don't forget to reload the terminal window if needed or source the `.bashrc`.
 * Create a `virtualenv` for Rolld and run: `/Rolld/bin/activate`
 * With the activated `virtualenv`, run: `python app.py`
-* Copy the url present in the `http://701aa52c.ngrok.io` provided by `ngrok` to the field `Request URL`.
+* Copy the url present in the Forwarding field provided by `ngrok` to the field `Request URL`.
 This field is in: Your Apps -> (Features) Slash Commands -> (Click pencil to edit) Request URL.
 This will forward all calls from Slack to this URL, which happens be running locally on your machine.
 * When done testing, don't forget to set the Request URL back to your Heroku App's URL.

 #### Useful links